vespa-engine/documentation/en/nearest-neighbor-search.md

 Expected a tensor value of 'query(query_embedding)' but has [...]
 </pre>

-The `closeness(field, image_embedding)` is a [rank-feature](reference/rank-features.html) calculated
+The `closeness(field, text_embedding)` is a [rank-feature](reference/rank-features.html) calculated
 by the [nearestNeighbor](reference/query-language-reference.html#nearestneighbor) query operator.
-The `closeness` rank feature calculates a score in the range [0, 1], where 0 is infinite distance, and 1 is zero distance.
+This calculates a score in the range [0, 1], where 0 is infinite distance, and 1 is zero distance.
 This is convenient because Vespa sorts hits by decreasing relevancy score, and one usually want the closest hits to be ranked highest.

+The `closeness(field, image_embeddings)` [rank-feature](reference/rank-features.html)
+operators over a tensor field that stores multiple vectors per document.
+For each document, the vector that is closest to the query vector is used in the calculation.

 The `first-phase` is part of Vespa's [phased ranking](phased-ranking.html) support.
-In this example the `closeness` feature is re-used and documents are not re-ordered.

 Phased ranking enables re-ranking of the top-k best scoring hits as ranked or retrieved from the previous ranking phase.
 The computed ranking score is rendered as `relevance` in the default [Vespa JSON result format](reference/default-result-format.html).
 If the `relevance` field